[ Interviews Interviews: Faculty ]

 For nearly 25 years that world has included summers at Norfolk, a place that Morelli calls “magical.”
 “The beauty of the surroundings and the years and years of the beauty that has been produced here whether music or art has almost sanctified the place,” he says.
 “It has an aura that feels special.
 It’s stepping inside a bubble into a special place.”

-You can hear Frank Morelli, along with pianist Peter Frankl
+You can hear Frank Morelli, along with the Shanghai Quartet and

 By Janet Reynolds